ircv3/ircv3-specifications/extensions/extoidc.md

 This is a work-in-progress specification.

-This specification introduces the `draft/EXTOIDC` CAP token for servers to indicate support for this specification.
+This specification introduces the `draft/extoidc` CAP token for servers to indicate support for this specification.

-Software implementing this work-in-progress specification MUST NOT use the unprefixed `EXTOIDC` CAP name.
-Instead, implementations SHOULD use the `draft/EXTOIDC` CAP name to be interoperable with other software implementing a compatible work-in-progress version.
+Software implementing this work-in-progress specification MUST NOT use the unprefixed `extoidc` CAP name.
+Instead, implementations SHOULD use the `draft/extoidc` CAP name to be interoperable with other software implementing a compatible work-in-progress version.
 The final version of the specification will use unprefixed CAP names.

 ## Motivation